mocelik/mocelik.github.io/_posts/2024-12-15-generating-and-debugging-core-dumps.md

 ### Configuring ulimit

 The `kernel.core_pattern` parameter was a **kernel-wide limit**, affecting everything.
-There are also some **per-user** or **per-process** limits.
+In the Linux Kernel, there are also some **per-user** or **per-process** limits.
 These limits can be found by running `ulimit -a` (or by running `cat /proc/$$/limits`). `ulimit` is not (and cannot be) an executable: it is a shell builtin command because it needs to modify the running shell, and is documented for bash [here](https://www.man7.org/linux/man-pages/man1/bash.1.html).
-There is more info on `ulimit` [here](https://ss64.com/bash/ulimit.html).
-The `csh` shell uses a builtin called `limit`, and the syntax is slightly different, see [here](https://linux.die.net/man/1/csh).
+The `csh` shell uses a builtin called `[limit](https://linux.die.net/man/1/csh)`, and the syntax is slightly different.

-There is a concept of a **hard limit** and a **soft limit**.
+There are two types of limits: a **hard limit** and a **soft limit**.
 The soft limit is the effective limitation, and can be configured by the user to be increased up to a maximum of the hard limit.
 Privileged (root) processes can increase or decrease the hard limit.
 Non-privileged processes can decrease the hard limit, but usually cannot increase it back to the original hard limit.
-You can add a `-H` or `-S` to `ulimit` to print the hard or soft limit respectively.
+You can add a `-H` or `-S` to `ulimit -a` to print the hard or soft limit respectively.

+> The process limits within a `sudo` command may be different than the limits in your normal shell; you can verify those limits by running `sudo sh -c "ulimit -Hc && ulimit -Sc"`.
+{: .prompt-info }

 The limit relevant to core dumps is the “core file size” limit, and can be printed by running `ulimit -c`.
-This limit controls the maximum size of a generated coredump in kilobytes.
+This value is the maximum size of a generated coredump in kilobytes.
 If set to 0, then core dumps will not be generated at all.
 You can increase the limit to unlimited by running `ulimit -c unlimited`.
 Do not use `sudo`.
 Fortunately, the hard limit is *usually* already set to `unlimited`.
+The following shows an example of reading the hard and soft limits, then increasing the soft limit to the maximum.

 ```console
 $ ulimit -Hc           # Read the Hard core limit